Indulgent Hummingbird Cake Recipe

 There is a little bit of “Southerner” in all of us!
 You don’t have to be from the South to embrace the food—especially the sweets.
 These decadent, sweet delights are filled with lots of sugar, butter, nuts, and fruit, or dripping with chocolate, caramel, whipped cream, and bourbon.
 100 tempting recipes will transport you back to your “Southern” roots with beloved favorites and fresh takes on Southern classics, including sweet drinks and cocktails.

-Southern Sugar will be released in September 2021.
-Watch for it to hit your favorite bookstand then, or pre-order it now at Amazon.com or your preferred bookstore.
+Southern Sugar was released in September 2021.
+Order it now at Amazon.com or your preferred bookstore.

 Yum!
 Hummingbird cake is such a good option for those who love chocolate cake but can’t have it.